Itchen Navigation: History

 Around the end of the 12th Century, the Bishop of Winchester, Godfrey de Lucy, established fulling and weaving mills at New Alresford.
 Tradition has it that the Bishop made the Itchen navigable between Alresford and the sea in order to carry his goods.
 This is discounted by some modern researchers, as it is believed that a charter said have been granted by King John to give the Bishop the right to charge tolls on cargoes carried on the river is a fake.

-Old Alresford Pond was certainly constructed at this time by erecting an embankment about 400 yards long and around 20 feet high forming an expanse of water about 200 acres in extent (now much reduced by silting).
+Old Alresford Pond was certainly constructed at this time by erecting an embankment about 400 yards long and around 20 feet high forming an expanse of water about 200 acres in extent (now reduced by silting to less than 20 acres).
 Contemporary documents refer to the pond as the bishop’s “great fish pond”.
 In the Middle Ages, fish were usually eaten on Wednesdays, Fridays and Saturdays as well as throughout Lent.
 The embankment, or “Great Weir”, also carried the London to Southampton road until 1753.
 The head of water would have been useful also to the mills and possibly to navigation.
 It has been claimed that Old Alresford Pond was England’s first canal reservoir.
 If there was a navigation to Alresford, it was not successful and, apart from the Pond, nothing remains today that could be recognised as having been built expressly for navigation at this time.

 Further attempts appear to have been made to improve the river but around the beginning of the 14th Century the prosperity of Winchester, which was based on the wool trade, began to decline.
 This was aided by the laws forbidding the import and export of wool, by the plague and by the Hundred Years War.